isomerpages/enterprisesg-bgr/_internship-opportunities/Ongoing Global Programmes.md

 <h2>Ongoing Global Programmes</h2>
 <p>View current overseas internships and work experiences that are currently
 being run.</p>
-<p>Please note that the list below is non-exhaustive, do contact your respective
+<p>Please note that the list below is non-exhaustive, do <strong>contact your respective Institutes of Higher Learning </strong>for
-Institutes of Higher Learning for more information and the full range of opportunities available.</p>
+more information and the full range of opportunities available.</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>ITE Administered Programmes</strong>